-Ah, roses.
 From bud to bloom to falling petals, no garden, from cottage to contemporary, is really complete without at least a few of these dreamy flowering shrubs.
-Their wide variety of growth habits, sizes, colors, and textures can fill any niche in the home landscape, and as breeders have made improvements in disease resistance, they’re less work, too.
-As long as the site is right, there is no reason you can’t have roses in all parts of your garden.
+A variety of growth habits, sizes, colors, and textures means there’s at least one that can fill any niche in the home landscape.
+And, breeders have made improvements in disease resistance so they’re less work, too.
 Here are five of our favorite ways to use them.

-Sure you could plant an evergreen or conifer, but taller shrub roses (such as Cloud Ten™ Climbing Rose which can be a shrub or climber) planted close together make a beautiful and effective hedge to create privacy or to define property lines.
+Sure you could plant an evergreen or conifer, but taller shrub roses planted close together make a beautiful and effective hedge to create privacy or to define property lines.
 Lower growers are spectacular used to outline a path or to divide one part of the garden from another.

-The secret to a dense hedge is planting shrubs closely, not more than 2 ft.apart on center.
+The secret to a dense hedge is planting shrubs closely, about 2′ to 3′ apart on center.

 Here are three to try: